xlladdins/xll/README.md

 ### Volatile

 Functions that are declared `.Volatile()` are called on every recalculation.
 For example, the built-in `RAND()` function is volatile.
 It is always recalculated even though it has no dependencies.

 ### [Recalculation](https://docs.microsoft.com/en-us/office/client-developer/excel/excel-recalculation)

 In Excel `F9` (`xlcCalculateNow`) recalculates all 'dirty' cells.
 Use `Shift-F9` (`xlcCalculateDocument`) to recalculate only the dirty cells in the active worksheet.
 There is no command equivalent in the C API for `Ctrl-Alt-F9`.
-Use this when you want Excel to recalculate everything, no kidding, I really mean it, just do it because `F9` is too damn lazy.
+Use this when you want Excel to recalculate everything.

 You should be aware of the 'replace equal by equal' idiom.
 The key sequence is `Ctrl-H, =, <tab>, =, a`.
 This replaces all occurences of the `=` character in every formula by `=` and causes every formula to be recalculated without changing the formula.

-My quest in life is to convince everyone to run Excel in automatic recalc mode.
-Manual recalc is only for people with slow spreadsheets.
-The xll library can make your spreadsheets _fast_.